BSNorway/BSNO-DiscordBot/README.md

 # BSNO-DiscordBot
 Used internally in BSNO for multiple things, like number 1 Norway on maps, top 10 global on maps and much more.

+# Setting up the development environment

+Just run `yarn`, then `yarn run` and you're good to go.

 # Want to help out and contribute?
 Awesome!